 The 3D printer's position of the print bed origin depends on the firmware version of your RepRap Industrial 3D printer.

 All settings stated below are for control and troubleshooting purposes.
-Normally, these values are considered in the slicing profiles provided for download at the Kühling&Kühling GitHub repository, so that no additional adjustment should be necessary during normal operation.
+Normally, these values are considered in the slicing profiles provided for download at the Kühling&Kühling GitHub repository, so that no additional adjustment

 The following settings apply: